staskochkin/sourcekit-mraid-ios/README.md

 	Link Binary with Libraries - Add libMRAID.a & libSourceKitCommon.a

-Step 3: Create an MRAIDView and add it to your container view, as in this example:
+Step 3: Create an SKMRAIDView and add it to your container view, as in this example:

 For a Banner:

-     MRAIDView *bannerView = [[MRAIDView alloc] initWithFrame:CGRectMake(0, 0, 320, 50)
+     SKMRAIDView *bannerView = [[SKMRAIDView alloc] initWithFrame:CGRectMake(0, 0, 320, 50)
                                      withHtmlData:htmlData
                                       withBaseURL:bundleUrl
                                 supportedFeatures:@[MRAIDSupportsSMS, MRAIDSupportsTel]